J-1nn/TextGenAdvTrack-2025Spring/README.md

-# TextGenAdvTrack-2025Spring

-# ✨ DeepfakesAdvTrack - Spring 2025
+# ✨ TextGenAdvTrack - Spring 2025
 Hi, every one!

-This is the official repository for DeepfakesAdvTrack, the practical session of the cource **AI Security and Adversarial Defense** which is offered to students of UCAS in the spring of 2025.
+This is the official repository for TextGenAdvTrack, the practical session of the cource **AI Security and Adversarial Defense** which is offered to students of UCAS in the spring of 2025.

 ## Cource infomation